 Well, I’ve been around for quite some time on ff.net and never really given anyone a shred of info about myself...so, after five long years I might as well spill everything!
-Name’s Christine, I’ve spent 20 long years trying to figure out life, and I’m studying English in college at the moment, and if all goes well I'll be doing a concurrent major in art as well by next semester.
+Name’s Christine, I’ve spent 21 long years trying to figure out life, and I’m planning on graduating with concurrent degrees in New Media Art and English in less than a year.
 I acknowledge that my name isn’t common these days and didn’t even make the top 500 most popular baby names, but I find it a good enough title considering my mother almost named me Celeste (middle name Jill...I kid you not!)
 Fatherly intervention can be a beautiful thing.
-I’m proud to be blue-eyed, brunette, and mostly Italian, with some German and Hungarian roots that have gifted me with the ability of becoming incredibly, unnecessarily fair-skinned.
-I’m also a fan of wit, well-timed sarcasm, and being as verbose as possible.
+I’m proud to be blue-eyed, brunette, and mostly Italian, with some German and Hungarian roots that have granted me the gift of being incredibly, unnecessarily fair-skinned.
+I’m also a fan of wit, well-timed sarcasm, and being as acceptably verbose as possible.

 I created this account way back in the middle of seventh grade, I believe.
 The mind of an almost 13-year-old is an odd mechanism, unfortunately bizarre and sometimes egotistical, and is capable of producing really strange pen names that correspond to these aforementioned characteristics.
-Translation: my pen name is stupid and doesn't make sense.
+I decided on Psychic Genius for a host of ridiculous reasons that I'm sure no one really cares about.
 I promise I at least pretend to be normal now.
 Well, not really.
-But at least at this point in time I can fully promise that I am not and will never be either of the things my pen name suggests I am.
-(I've put serious consideration into changing it as of late, to be honest.)
+But at least at this point in time I can fully promise that I am not and will never be either of the things my former (or current, for that matter) pen name suggests I am.

 So, while I can’t exactly explain the origin of the pen name, I can explain why I’m here on ff.net.
-Reading’s always been one of my faves...goes back to the good ole days of waking up too many times with my face in Animal Ark, Boxcar Children, and Harry Potter books when I was younger and being angry because I fell asleep instead of finishing it.
+Reading’s always been one of my faves...goes back to the good ole days of trying to pull kiddie-all-nighters with Animal Ark, Boxcar Children, and Harry Potter books and being angry because I fell asleep instead of finishing it.
 I guess the interest in writing, too, was kind of a natural, corresponding thing.

 And even before I knew what fanfiction was, my mind always gravitated toward the “unknowns” in stories.
 All the juicy bits the authors left out- plot holes, what-if’s.
 I’d come up with my own theories, as many people do, to try to fill everything in.
 The story was never finished until I finished it for myself.
 So add that interest to writing, and you get fanfiction!